Faithful Anti-Racism in a Time of Pandemic

 There is no set meeting time for this course.
 You will have opportunities for live collaboration with the professor and other students.
 If you choose to audit the course, plan to spend 10-14 hours over the course of three weeks reading, writing, watching videos, and having discussions.
 You won't be graded.
 If you are taking the course for academic credit, expect an additional 20 hours of course work.
 Credit-seekers are awarded a credit on a completed/not-completed basis without a letter grade.

 Christina holds a PhD in Counseling Psychology from Tennessee State University, a MS degree from the University of Rochester in Family Therapy, and a Bachelor’s degree in Sociology from Hampton University.
-She currently serves as the Dean for Intercultural Student Development at Calvin College.
+She currently serves as the Dean for Intercultural Student Development at Calvin University.